tj2354/bisc/bisc_visual_cortex_dot_grating/README.md

 `orientation-regression.ipynb`.

 Figure 6C-E are created with `receptive-field-analysis.ipynb`.
-Figure 6F is created with `cortical-scaling-sparse.ipynb`.
+Figure 6F is created with `cortical-scaling.ipynb`.
 Figure 6G is created with `plot-dense-rfs-filtered.ipynb` using
 data in `cache/RF.fits_dense.zip`.

 Figure S16 is created with `mixture-fit.ipynb` and `plot-dense-rfs-raw.ipynb`.

-Parametric fit of all channels are saved in `mixture.fit.zip` shared via this [link](https://www.dropbox.com/scl/fo/yndmns9axkiu4cs4okwpu/h?rlkey=hnurd613m22kcf8ffmnxbl2va&dl=0).
+Some notebooks need to have raw stimulus and response data to run, which is too large to be shared directly.
+We have saved those data on Globus storage and will share access when requested.
+- `filtered-response.ipynb`
+- `orientation-classification.ipynb`
+- `orientation-regression.ipynb`
+- `mixture-fit.ipynb`
+- `plot-dense-rfs-raw.ipynb`